 Bake for 35-40 minutes until plump and golden.

-Carefully transfer the plait to a rack and leave to cool.
+Allow to cool for 10 minutes then carefully transfer the plait to a rack and leave to cool.